-It is tempting to believe that some states discussed in this work can be someday realized in laboratory.
-Furtheremore, k-uniform multipartite states for heterogeneous systems can be usefull to construct quantum error correction codes.
-Several questions related to these issues remain open.
+Finally, let us mention that k-uniform states for heterogeneous systems can be useful to construct quantum error correction codes.
+Several questions related to maximally entangled states for heterogeneous systems remain open.
 For example, it is not known for which heterogeneous quantum systems k-uniform states exists.
 In particular, it would be interesting to find examples of 3-uniform states for such systems.